Polyfrost/OneLauncher/CONTRIBUTING.md

 #### Making Changes Locally

-This project uses [`Cargo`] and [`pnpm`].
-Make ensure you have them installed before proceeding.
+This project is a pure Rust [`Cargo`] workspace (edition 2024).
+Make sure you have a recent Rust toolchain (`rustc` **1.85+**) installed before proceeding — the easiest way is via [rustup].

 To make changes locally, follow these steps:

 1. Clone the repository: `git clone https://github.com/Polyfrost/OneLauncher`
 2. Navigate to the project directory: `cd OneLauncher`
-3. Configure your system environment for OneLauncher development:
+3. Configure your system environment for OneLauncher/OneClient development:
-   1. Linux:
-	   1. NixOS: Please use `nix develop`
-	   2. For Other Linux users, run: `./packages/scripts/setup.sh`
-		  > The [Unix script] will check if Rust and pnpm are installed then proceed to install Clang, NASM, LLVM, libvips, [Tauri essentials] and any other required dependencies for OneLauncher to build.
-   2. For macOS users, run: `./packages/scripts/setup.sh`
-      > The [Unix script] will check if Rust, pnpm and Xcode are installed and proceed to use Homebrew to install NASM, [Tauri essentials] and install any other required dependencies for OneLauncher to build.
-   3. For Windows users, run in PowerShell: `powershell -ExecutionPolicy Bypass -File .\packages\scripts\setup.ps1`
-      > The [Windows script] will install pnpm, LLVM, C++ build tools, NASM, Rust + Cargo, Rust tools, Edge Webview 2, [Tauri essentials] and any other required dependencies for OneLauncher to build.
-4. Install dependencies: `pnpm i`
-5. Prepare your cargo installation: `pnpm prep`
+   1. Install a Rust toolchain that supports edition 2024: `rustup toolchain install stable`
+   2. Freya renders with [Skia]; on Linux you may also need system libraries such as a C compiler, `pkg-config`, and the usual GUI/graphics dev packages.
+See the [Freya setup guide] for platform-specific prerequisites.

 ### Running
-The most common scripts you will use are:

-- `pnpm onelauncher:desktop dev` - Runs the **OneLauncher** desktop application with watch mode enabled and starts up the frontend's vite dev server.
+The app crate is `oneclient_app`:

-- `pnpm oneclient:desktop dev` - Runs the **OneClient** desktop application with watch mode enabled and starts up the frontend's vite dev server.
+- `cargo run -p oneclient_app` - Runs the **OneClient** desktop application.

-If necessary, the webview devtools can be opened by pressing `Ctrl + Shift + I` (Linux and Windows) or `Command + Option + I` (macOS) in the desktop app.

-After cleaning out your build artifacts using `pnpm clean`, `git clean`, or `cargo clean`, it is necessary to re-run the `setup` script.
+- `cargo build --release -p oneclient_app` - Builds an optimized release binary.

-After you finish making your changes and committed them to your branch, make sure to execute `pnpm format` to fix any style inconsistency in your code.
+After you finish making your changes and committed them to your branch, run `cargo fmt` and `cargo clippy` to fix style inconsistencies and catch lints.

 ### Pull Request